0xSero/partisia-docs/docs/voting-contract.md

 ./pbc-abigen /tmp/pbc-rust-wasm/rust-example-voting-contract/target/wasm32-unknown-unknown/release/voting_contract.wasm voting.abi
 ````

-The resulting wasm contract and ABI should be equivalent to this: [wasm and abi](WASMandABI.zip)

 You can deploy the contract from the Deploy WASM Contract menu in
 the [dashboard](https://dashboard.partisiablockchain.com/).
 Successful deployment will look like
 this: